Romantic Getaway: Production

 The project was co-written and co-produced by Ranganathan through his own production company Ranga Bee.
-The project was announced in March 2022 with Shaun Wilson directing and Caroline Wallace producing with Jonathan Montague executive producing for Sky Studios.
+The project was announced in March 2022 with Shaun Wilson directing and Caroline Norris producing with Jon Montague executive producing for Sky Studios.
 Some filming took place in the summer of 2022 in Jersey, and St Albans.

 Broadcast

-Romantic Getaway airs in the UK on the Sky Comedy channel and is available on Now on 1 January 2023.
+Romantic Getaway aired in the UK on the Sky Comedy channel and is available on Now on 1 January 2023.
+Internationally, it aired the in the MENA on the OSN tv Comedy channel.